Mangamar Dive Center

-Bread-loaf seamount inside Cabo de Palos reserve, 8-27m, the all-levels workhorse of the inner-bajo rotation with resident groupers and barracuda schools.
+Bread-loaf seamount inside Cabo de Palos reserve, 8-27m, the all-levels workhorse of the inner-bajo rotation with resident groupers and seasonal barracuda schools.

 Last updated May 2026